threatcode/threat-vm/README.md

 ### Variants and formats

-Different variants of image can be built, depending on what VM engine you want to run the Kali image in.
+Different variants of image can be built, depending on what VM engine you want to run the Threat image in.
 The VARIANT mostly defines what extra package gets installed into the image, to add support for a particular VM engine.
 Then the FORMAT defines what format for the virtual disk, and what additional metadata files to produce.